Junglefowl

-Junglefowl are the only four living species of bird from the genus Gallus in the bird order Galliformes, and occur in parts of South and Southeast Asia.
-One of the species in this genus, the red junglefowl, is of historical importance as the direct ancestor of the domestic chicken, although the grey junglefowl, Sri Lankan junglefowl and green junglefowl are likely to have also been involved.
+Junglefowl are the four extant species of bird from the genus Gallus in the order Galliformes.
+They occur in parts of South and Southeast Asia.
+One of the species in this genus, the red junglefowl, is of historical importance as the direct ancestor of the chicken, although the grey junglefowl, Sri Lankan junglefowl and green junglefowl are likely to have also been involved.
 The Sri Lankan junglefowl is the national bird of Sri Lanka.
 They diverged from their common ancestor about 4–6 million years ago.
-Although originating in Asia, remains of junglefowl bones have also been found in regions of Chile, which date back to 1321–1407 CE, providing evidence of possible Polynesian migration through the Pacific Ocean.
+Although originating in Asia, junglefowl bones have also been found in Chile, which date back to 1321–1407 CE, providing evidence of possible Polynesian migration through the Pacific Ocean.

-The junglefowl are omnivorous, eating a variety of leaves, plant matter, invertebrates such as slugs and insects, and occasionally small mice and frogs.
-These are large birds, with colourful plumage in males, but are nevertheless difficult to see in the dense vegetation they inhabit.
+Junglefowl are omnivorous, eating a variety of leaves, plant matter, invertebrates, and occasionally mice and frogs.
+They are large birds, with colourful plumage in males, but are often difficult to see in the dense vegetation they inhabit.

 As with many birds in the pheasant family, the male takes no part in the incubation of the egg or rearing of the precocial young.
 These duties are performed by the drab and well-camouflaged female.
 Females and males do not form pair bonds.